PritamShakyawal/FAQ/README.md

    cd project

-Install dependencies:
+## Install dependencies:
+  npm install -y

- npm install
+  npm install express mongoose redis dotenv nodemon @vitalets/google-translate-api google-translate-api-x

-Set up environment variables:
+### Set up environment variables:

 MONGO_URI=mongodb://localhost:27017/faq-app

 REDIS_URL=redis://localhost:6379

 PORT=3000

+## Start Redis:
+Ensure Redis and MongoDB are running on your machine.

+## For Redis: (open window powershell and run redis-cli then it will run the redis server only if install in the system)
+redis-server
+(To check the redis server is running or not write ping then it will return pong in response that means server is running.)

+## For MongoDB:
+mongod

-Start the server:
+## Start the server:
-nodemon index.js
+nodemon index.js or npm start

-Access the application:
+## Access the application:
 http://localhost:3000

 ---